Ekaterina Alexandrova: 2025: Best season: three major fourth rounds, top 10 debut

 Seeded fourth at the Linz Open, Alexandrova received a bye in the first round and then defeated qualifiers Aliaksandra Sasnovich and Petra Martić, to reach the semifinals where she overcame top seed Karolína Muchová.
 In the final, she defeated fifth seed Dayana Yastremska in three sets to claim her first WTA 500 title and fifth overall.

-Alexandrova reached the semifinals at the WTA 1000 Qatar Ladies Open with wins over wildcard entrant Emma Raducanu, world No. 1 Aryna Sabalenka, Elise Mertens and sixth seed Jessica Pegula.
+Alexandrova then reached the semifinals at the WTA 1000 Qatar Open with wins over wildcard entrant Emma Raducanu, world No. 1 Sabalenka, Elise Mertens, and sixth seed Jessica Pegula.
 She lost in the last four to Amanda Anisimova, bringing an end to her eight-match winning streak.

 In April at the Charleston Open, Alexandrova defeated Ann Li, sixth seed Diana Shnaider and third seed Zheng Qinwen to reach the semifinals, where she lost to top seed Jessica Pegula in three sets.
-Two weeks later Alexandrova made it through to the semifinals at the Stuttgart Open with wins over Liudmila Samsonova, sixth seed Mirra Andreeva and third seed Jessica Pegula, before losing to eventful champion Jeļena Ostapenko.
+Two weeks later, Alexandrova made it through to the semifinals at the Stuttgart Open, before losing to eventful champion Jeļena Ostapenko.
 Partnering Zhang Shuai, she also reached the doubles final at the same event, losing to top seeds Gabriela Dabrowski and Erin Routliffe.

-Having received a bye in the first round at the Madrid Open due to her seeding of No. 21, Alexandrova defeated Olga Danilović and 14th seed Daria Kasatkina, before her run was ended in the fourth round by Moyuka Uchijima.

-Seeded 20th at the French Open, wins over Lucia Bronzetti, Elisabetta Cocciaretto and Veronika Kudermetova, saw her reach the fourth round, where she lost to second seed Coco Gauff.
+Seeded 21 at the Madrid Open, Alexandrova made it to round four, before losing to Moyuka Uchijima.
+As the 20th seed at the French Open, Alexandrova had wins over Lucia Bronzetti, Elisabetta Cocciaretto, and Veronika Kudermetova, but lost in the fourth round to second seed Coco Gauff.

-In June, moving onto the grass court season as second seed at the Rosmalen Open in 's-Hertogenbosch, Alexandrova defeated qualifier Mariam Bolkvadze, Anna Blinkova and eighth seed Veronika Kudermetova to make it through to the semifinals, in which she lost to third seed Elise Mertens, in three sets.
+In June, moving onto the grass-court season as second seed at the Rosmalen Open in 's-Hertogenbosch, Alexandrova made it through to the semifinals where she lost to third seed Elise Mertens in three sets.
 Two weeks later she made the quarterfinals at the Bad Homburg Open with wins over Belinda Bencic and Maria Sakkari.
 Alexandrova lost in the last eight to fourth seed Iga Świątek.
-Seeded 18th at Wimbledon, she defeated qualifier Priscilla Hon, Suzan Lamens and Zeynep Sönmez to reach the fourth round, where she lost to Belinda Bencic.

-Back on clay courts and as top seed at the Hamburg Open, Alexandrova reached the quarterfinals with wins over qualifiers Eva Vedder and Caroline Werner, before losing to defending champion and seventh seed Anna Bondár in three sets.
+As an 18 seed at Wimbledon, she made it to the fourth round but lost to Belinda Bencic.
+As the top seed on the clay courts of the Hamburg Open, Alexandrova reached the quarterfinals with wins over two qualifiers and Caroline Werner, before losing to defending champion and seventh seed Anna Bondár in three sets.